justinccdev/EventRecordingModule/README.md

 ##Introduction##

-This module will record various events that take place on a simulator (e.g.  avatar entering a region) to some other data source for later analysis.
+This module can record various user related events that take place on a simulator for later analysis.

-Created in collaboration with AFRL Discovery Lab and Dr.Rob Williams, research director.
+Events that can currently be recorded are

+1. User login.
+2. User logout.
+3. User entrance to a specific region.
+4. User chat.
+5. User to user instant messages.
+6. User to group instant messages.

 ##Requirements##